-Clause Procedure 13.4.3 Procedure for placing concrete underwater with a tremie, including continuous supply of concrete.
+Clause Procedure 6.2 Construction of piles including driving, excavation, cleaning, inspection and certification 13.4.3 Procedure for placing concrete underwater with a tremie including continuous supply of concrete.

 4.3 Lot size for testing

 The minimum lot size for cast-in-place pile work covered by this Technical Specification is each pile.